-The trio turned, looked from one to the other and said,”rest” in unison.
+The trio turned, looked from one to the other and said “rest” in unison.
 They couldn’t help laughing at the earnestness with which they all said it.
 The laughter felt good, helping to release the last of their tension.

-Marko smiled, “That’s settled, now all we have to do is figure out where to go.”
+Marko smiled, “That’s settled.
+Now all we have to do is figure out where to go.”

 They fell silent once more, getting their bearings and trying to come up with a good place to hide for a few hours.
 Inspiration eluded them.
 Andrea shrugged and started the car.
 Getting fuel was first on the agenda anyway.
 She suggested that they scope out places on the way to the nearest gas station.

-Twenty minutes later, Andrea pulled into a station and they filed in, seeking to relieve their bladders and load up on snacks.
+Twenty minutes later, Andrea pulled into a station and they filed into the shop, seeking to relieve their bladders and load up on snacks.
 Marko filled the gas tank and rejoined the sisters inside the car.
 Andrea started the engine and pulled them into a parking space on the lot.
 They tore ravenously into their food, bouncing ideas off of one another in between mouthfuls.
 Janet’s eyes suddenly lit up.